The pinnacle of relationships. The long sought after… forever. You’re not asking for much? Just…

 So where is this coming from?
 Well, looking back at my past relationships, looking at past partners, and my past self… they weren’t ready and neither was I. How they and I approached situations was terribly misguided and doomed for failure.
 Let me give an example

 I was dating this one man not too long ago.
 We had been seeing each other for a while and he pushed me to take things to the next level.
 He really wanted that commitment from me.
 Unfortunately, I never took the next step.
 Why?
 Because of how he handled himself when something was wrong or bothering him.
 He would come over to my place and I’d greet him, give him a hug, kiss, etc. And yet, I could often sense something was off.
 I would ask him what’s wrong and he’d say nothing.
 Despite what he said, his body language told a different story entirely.
 I’d leave him alone for a while and then try again… “hey babe, what’s wrong?”
 And again… “nothing”.
-Sometimes, he would never reveal what was bothering him.
+Most times, he would never reveal what was bothering him.

 On more than one occasion, he’d blatantly ignore me.
 For example, I’d get up to get a glass of water and offer if he wanted any, and he wouldn’t respond.
 Eventually, I’d get fed up and stop trying.
 We’d spend nights together where he would completely shut me out.